Lolliedieb/lolMiner-releases/README.md

 | ------------- | ------------- |
 |  --cclk arg (=*)  | The core clock used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --mclk arg (=*)  | The memory clock only used for TON to reduce Watts, tt is not MEMORY Offset. "*" can be used to skip a card. |

+### lolMiner 1.59a

+_Changes_

+- Significantly improved Kaspa performance and efficiency on Nvidia Turing and Ampere GPUs.
+Also the new codes are now working much better when GPUs are power limited.
+- Slightly improved Kaspa performance and efficiency on AMD Navi and Big Navi GPUs
+- Kaspa performance statistics should now be a bit more smooth

 ### lolMiner 1.58